tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 ## Bringing it all together

 Why is this discussion important?
 How we interpret the definition of user stories has a knock on effect on how we choose to implement our acceptance testing approach.
 Sticking to the letter of Cohen's story definition above can lead to ambiguous requirements.
 We need to think a little harder.
 His definition should encourage us to think about requirements from the customer's perspective, clearly articulate the goal and solidify _why_ it's important (the _so that_ clause).

-It's important to recognise that the Connextra template is not a literal mantra.
+It's also important to recognise that the Connextra template is not a literal mantra.
 Articulating the goal will likely take more than a single sentence on an index card.
 That's where defining unambiguous acceptance criteria comes in.

 If the story definition is vague, it's difficult to define concise acceptance criteria.
 Without clear acceptance criteria, it's difficult to be confident about what we're supposed to develop.
 Without understanding what we're supposed to develop, it's difficult to know when we've actually built it.